 Contact your employer with this question as they will advise you accordingly.

 I scheduled my first appointment with a MBO doctor under a Workers' Compensation claim.
 What do I need to bring with me for my first appointment?

-Photo ID, Workers' Compensation Insurance information and claim number.
-Also if you had radiology studies such as an X-ray, MRI, or CT performed in lieu of your work related incident please bring copies of the report or disk.
+Photo ID, health insurance card with referral if needed, auto insurance information and claim number.
+Also if you had radiology studies such as an X-ray, MRI, or CT performed in lieu of your accident please bring copies or a disk of the report.
 Lastly if you were treated by another medical provider for injuries sustained due to a work related incident please bring a copy of the last office visit note or discharge instructions for the doctor to review.